clyde2020/ML_Portfolio/Satellite_Image_Interpretation/README.md

 **Get feature maps from pretrained models:**  This creates a function which extracts the feature maps from 5 pretrained models.

 **Define and execute transfer learning model:** We find a best model of 97% accuracy versus the validation data.

+**Process data for 6 CNN layer model:** Create flow_from_directory for data into models.

+**Define and execute 6 CNN layer model:** We find a best model of 92.7% accuracy versus the validation data.